rafaeljusto/toglacier/README.md

   * synchronize the local storage;
   * report all the scheduler occurrences by e-mail.

-A simple shell script that could help you running the program in Unix environments (using AWS):
+A shell script that could help you running the program in Unix environments (using AWS):

 ```shell
 #!/bin/bash